Rohitkale-AIML/SQL/README.md

 - Many records in the first table can be related to many records in the second table.
 - Requires a junction table to implement the relationship.
 - Example: Students and Courses, where each student can enroll in multiple courses, and each course can have multiple students.

-## Types of SQL Commands
-**Data Query Language (DQL) (retrieve data from the DB using SQL queries):**
-- SELECT

-**Data Definition Language (DDL) (define database schema in DBMS):**
-- CREATE
-- ALTER
-- DROP
-- TRUNCATE

-**Data Manipulation Language (DML) (manipulate data present in the DB):**
-- INSERT
-- UPDATE
-- DELETE
-- MERGE

-**Data Control Language (DCL)  (deals with access rights and data control on the data present in the db):**
-- GRANT
-- REVOKE

-**Transaction Control Language (TCL)  (deals with the transactions happening in the DB):**
-- COMMIT
-- ROLLBACK
-- SAVEPOINT

-## Difference between Delete vs Drop vs Truncate?
-- DELETE is used to remove specific rows based on a condition and is a DML command.
-- DROP is used to remove an entire database object, such as a table, and is a DDL command.
-- TRUNCATE is used to remove all rows from a table and is also a DDL command, but it is faster than DELETE for removing all rows from a table.

 ## Order of execution
 - FROM, including JOINs